Mequam/CS401HW1/README.md

 in order to send and recive dictionary definitions over a network

-this program was created hw1 CS401 from SVSU
+this program was created for homework one of class CS401 at SVSU

 ---